Smart Chips are dynamic previews of information inserted into Google Sheets cells. They can represent people, files, dates, events, and other items.

 Now, if you hover the mouse over the Place Chip, you will get a preview of the location provided by Google Maps.

-These previews, unique to each type of Smart Chip, provide a glimpse of extra information available.
+These previews, unique to each type of Smart Chip, provide a glimpse of the extra information available.
 In this case, the Google Sheets sidebar will provide directions once you give it a starting point.

 ⚠️ The YouTube Smart Chip is not available from the @ menu.
 To insert one, you must convert existing video URLs using the technique discussed below.